willyvaessen/100DaysofCode/README.md

 environment there was an item that I had to finish, so I made some steps there.
 Built a really simple website with a button to change the theme of the website.

+## 16 November 2023

+I worked on a Python command line slot machine, a tutorial provided by Tech with Tim.